AlpYuktug/COVID-19/README.md

 # COVID-19

-When I developed ToDoListApp, I use:
+When I developed app, I use:

 - Java (Android)